portlandcodeschool/primer/_posts/lessons/2015-03-15-primerProLessonPlan3.md

 #Primer Pro Week 3

 ##Objectives:
 * Basic principals of responsive web design

 ##By the end of this lessons, students will be able to:

 * create media queries to make websites responsive to different screen sizes
 * understand and recognize the components of fluid layout
 * understand and recognize different methods of relative measurement
 * understand different image file types and what each is best used for

 ##Necessary materials:
-	*
+* Refur to References section

 ##Process
 1. PowerPoint presentation on Responsive Web Design